Vash-sama/XFI_MVVM/README.md

 Where the above will use root1 for users in group 1 but root2 for everyone else.

 ## Roadmap
-Currently a work in progress and not available to use.
+Now available on NuGet https://www.nuget.org/packages/XFI_MVVM/

-Keep track of progress and roadmap on my trello board : https://trello.com/b/PNUTzHg7
+Keep track of future plans and progress on the trello roadmap board : https://trello.com/b/PNUTzHg7